nikitampmaurya/msc__project/README.md

 iii.
 Searched keywords: ((("uterine fibroid" OR "leiomyoma" OR "fibromyoma") AND ("myometrium" OR "healthy myometrium" OR "normal myometrium") AND ("RNA sequencing" OR "RNA-seq" OR "transcriptome" OR "gene expression") AND ("uterus" OR "uterine tissue"))) AND "Homo sapiens"[porgn:__txid9606] AND "Illumina" AND "6000".

+### Script:

+The project is divided into two R scripts.
+The first script has only data preprocessing steps.
+The second script has all the analysis steps, such as differential gene expression analysis, batch correction, pathway enrichment (GSEA), unsupervised clustering, and  pathway enrichment (ORA).